vztu/vztu/README.md

 **我正在招生，详情请见[个人主页](https://vztu.github.io).**

-I am currently an AI researcher at Google Research.
+I'm an Assistant Professor of Computer Science at Texas A&M University.
+Previously, I was an AI researcher at Google Research.

 I graduated from UT Austin ECE, where I worked with Professor [Alan Bovik](https://www.ece.utexas.edu/people/faculty/alan-bovik) in the [LIVE Lab](https://live.ece.utexas.edu/).

 📫 **Contact me by**:
 - [Website](https://vztu.github.io)